AdobeDocs/commerce-merchant-services.en/help/data-connection/install.md

 1. (Optional) To include B2B data, which comprises [requisition events](events.md#b2b-events), install the [B2B extension](#install-the-b2b-extension).

-1. (Optional) If you are a healthcare merchant, install the [Data Services HIPAA](#install-the-data-services-hipaa-extension) extension so that your [!DNL Commerce] back office data is HIPAA-compliant.
+1. (Optional) If you are a healthcare merchant, install the [Data Services HIPAA](#install-the-data-services-hipaa-extension) extension so that your [!DNL Commerce] back office data is HIPAA-ready.

 ### Install Adobe I/O Events and configure the customers-connector module